Apple's iPad tops Consumer Reports' list despite heat issue

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc's (AAPL.O) new iPad topped Consumer Reports' list of tablets despite the influential watchdog's having earlier stoked doubts about the latest iteration of the best-selling tablet by saying it threw off more heat when used heavily.
+SAN FRANCISCO Apple Inc's new iPad topped Consumer Reports' list of tablets despite the influential watchdog stoking doubts two weeks ago by saying the latest iteration of the best-selling tablet threw off more heat when used heavily.

-The widely followed group that reviews a broad range of services and products -- including electronics and cars -- said on Monday it conducted additional tests on a number of tablets running Google (GOOG.O) Android software, including Samsung's (005930.KS) Galaxy Tab 10.1, and found higher temperatures common and not a cause for concern.
+The widely followed group that reviews everything from electronics to cars, said on Monday that it did not find the higher temperatures to be cause for concern.

-Consumer Reports also confirmed the iPad's battery slowly discharged when "Infinity Blade II" -- an intense video game -- ran at full screen brightness, even when plugged in.
-It cited the higher power-demands of a faster graphics processor as well as a high-end "Retina" display.
+The nonprofit organization also tested the iPad for concerns about poor battery recharging when playing an intense video game.

 "The problem was limited to times when the device was playing a demanding game with the screen fully bright," it said.

-Consumer Reports triggered widespread debate across the Internet two weeks ago after publishing initial test results that suggested the new iPad, which comes with 4G capability, threw off much more heat than its predecessors.

-The non-profit group initially found the new iPad reached temperatures of 116 degrees Fahrenheit (47 Celsius) after 45 minutes of running an intense action game.
-That meant it was hotter by up to 13 degrees Fahrenheit than the previous model under similar conditions.
+Consumer Reports had earlier found that the new iPad reached temperatures of 116 degrees Fahrenheit (47 Celsius) after 45 minutes of running an intense action game.
+That meant the new iPad was hotter by up to 13 degrees Fahrenheit than the previous model under similar conditions.

-But in a later round of tests, the results of which were released later on Monday afternoon, the group said that, at maximum brightness on a 90-degree day, the iPad topped out at 122 degrees Fahrenheit at its hottest spot after running an intense action game for 45 minutes.
-That compared with 112 degrees for the iPad 2 under similar conditions.

-That was also comparable with rivals.
-The Galaxy reached 121 degrees in the same test, while the Asus Transformer Prime hit 117 degrees, Consumer Reports said in a supplemental report.

 Apple's co-founder, the late Steve Jobs, called a press conference to address the issues laid out by the publication and then gave consumers free bumpers, a frame-like cover, with the phone as the nonprofit group had said the case fixed the reception problem.